Skip to content

 The idea of cloning is to download the complete source code to the local machine.
 Since it is a very important process in Git, we will show how you can clone branches from the remote repository.

-Here we suggest 4 steps that you can take and have a copy of a remote git branch:
+Here we suggest 4 steps that you can take to get a copy of a remote git branch:

 Firstly, clone the remote repository and cd into it.